virtadpt/exocortex-halo/exocortex_sip_client/README.md

+NOTE: As of 27 April 2019, this project is officially deprecated.
+To be frank, I'm really tired of fighting with the less-than-useful (and deprecated) Python interface for pjsip.
+To say that it's cantankerous is an understatement.
+All things being equal, it was significantly easier to figure out how to use Twilio's API for what I was trying to do and get on with my life.
+I hope that in the future this documentation and source code helps someone solve a tricky problem similar to the ones I was solving.

 How to install PJSIP (http://www.pjsip.org/) into a virtualenv on a fairly recent Ubuntu Linux (virtual) machine:

 * `sudo apt-get install python3-dev swig`